Dominican University of California MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Science in Counseling Psychology, with concentrations in Marriage and Family Therapy (MFT) and/or Professional Clinical Counseling (PCC), per the 2025-2026 academic catalog entry.
 A non-licensure General Master's in Counseling Psychology (43 units) is also offered.

-Department/School: Department of Counseling Psychology within the School of Health and Natural Sciences.
+Department / School: Department of Counseling Psychology within the School of Health and Natural Sciences.

 Campus Location: 50 Acacia Avenue, San Rafael, CA 94901.
+See the Dominican University of California home page.

 Modality: In-person, on-campus in San Rafael.
 Scheduling is designed to accommodate working students, with late afternoon, evening, and some weekend class options.
 Students may enroll part-time or full-time, with typical completion in 30 to 36 months for the licensure concentrations.